gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 https://youtu.be/67yir-jQrFk

-The video shows the usage of a group field and relationship field — if you only want to have one category, skip the group field.
+The video shows the usage of a Group field and Content Relationship field — if you only want to have one category, skip the group field.
 Similar as to the `Post` custom type the `Category` one can also be queried.
 Furthermore, the `allPosts` query also has the `categories` node available.

 The `linkResolver` function is used to process links in your content.
 Fields with rich text formatting or links to internal content use this function to generate the correct link URL.
 The document node, field key (i.e. API ID), and field value are provided to the function.
 This allows you to use different [link resolver logic](https://prismic.io/docs/reactjs/beyond-the-api/link-resolving) for each field if necessary.

 ### Single Type

 When creating a new custom type, you are able to choose `Single Type`, too.
-In this example, you'll fill the homepage with content from Prismic and therefore have complete control over the content of your site.
-The goal is to eliminate the need to change website code, and to change your content in Prismic instead.
 Visit your Prismic repository and follow the video:

 https://youtu.be/bvDAUEaJXrM